turboapps/docs/getting_started/turbo_for_citrix/citrixwalkthrough.md

 ```

-Enter **turbo subscribe --all-users <org>** in the command prompt to subscribe to your organization's applications.
+Enter **turbo subscribe --all-users &lt;org&gt;** in the command prompt to subscribe to your organization's applications.

 Or

-Enter **turbo subscribe --all-users <user>** in the command prompt to subscribe to your applications.
+Enter **turbo subscribe --all-users &lt;user&gt;** in the command prompt to subscribe to your applications.

 The --all-users flag makes your applications available for all users on the machine.